 - 1 serving of matcha has only about 10mg more caffeine per cup than green tea does.
 In fact, if the green tea is steeped longer than 15 minutes, the green tea caffeine content will be nearly identical.
 However in general, green tea is steeped 1-3 minutes, meaning it contains about 15-20mg per cup.
 One study showed that after 30 seconds of steeping 4g of tea, 20% of the caffeine was infused into the water.
 After 1 minute – 33%, after 3 minutes – 76%, after 5 minutes – 88%, and after 10 minutes – 99% caffeine was in the cup of tea.

-- There is no known risk associated with “over-dosing” on matcha (study here) – while I’d suggest only using ½ tsp to 1 tsp or so daily (and up to a Tbsp race morning), it would take well over a 100 servings to over-dose.
+- There is no known risk associated with “over-dosing” on matcha (study here) – while I’d suggest only using ½ tsp to 1 tsp or so daily (and up to a Tbsp race morning), it would take a lot of matcha to over-dose.

 - There are a few individuals who may not be able to use matcha – and that would be those who are HIGHLY caffeine sensitive.
 For example, if a cup of green tea drank in the morning causes you to be lying in bed staring at the ceiling all night, you’re definitely better off avoiding all sources of caffeine (I have in fact had clients where this is the case).
 Or if you find coffee or black/green tea in the afternoon or after dinner keeps you from sleeping well, avoid matcha at those times also and drink it only in the morning.